mayes243/meeting-app/README.md

 A comprehensive platform designed to streamline meeting interactions, built with React and Firebase.

+# Demo

+- Access the deployed version of the app: [Meeting App on Vercel](https://meeting-app-mayes243.vercel.app/?id=-NoFUChx6NqPorImC3Le)

 ## Features

 - Effortlessly schedule and join meetings